Classic (Mucc song): Release

 On June 28, simultaneously with the release of Heide's music video on YouTube, the release of "Classic" was announced and that would be the opening theme for The Seven Deadly Sins: Signs of Holy War anime series.

-The song was first introduced on August 3 on Tokyo FM's Jack in the Radio, where the singer Tatsurō performed as a presenter.
+The song was first introduced on August 3 on Tokyo FM's Jack in the Radio, where the singer Tatsuro performed as a presenter.

 On August 28 Mucc released a TV edit version, with 1:30 in length, on streaming platforms like iTunes.
 On September 14, three teasers of the music video were released on the official Mucc YouTube channel, with a background voice narrated by the voice actor of the protagonist Meliodas, Yuki Kaji.

 As usual for the band, a regular edition containing only the CD and a limited edition accompanying the bonus DVD were released.
 However, this time a third edition was released: the anime edition, containing a poster of Nanatsu no Taizai.
 This edition was limited to purchase until the end of December 2016.